Derek Allan: Playing career

-In July 2001 he was signed by Scottish side Queen of the South where he won the Scottish League One Title in May 2002.
+In July 2001 he was signed by Scottish side Queen of the South where he won the Scottish Second Division Title in May 2002.
 His stay was again hampered by injuries and he was limited to just 47 league appearances.
 Allan spent the last season of his career at Dumbarton, before early retirement at the age of just 30.

 Derek is now the Elite Youth Coach at Greenock Morton Under 17s and a fully UEFA Qualified 'A' licence Youth Coach.